neve-lang/nevec-py-archive/README.md

 Neve is a modern, hybrid-paradigm programming language designed to deliver reliability through static typing, while providing users a soothing* syntax to work with.

+> We are currently working on rewriting the Neve compiler in Kotlin.
+Progress can be tracked on the `feature/rewrite-compiler-in-kt` branch.

 ## Example

 ```rb